Mahmudur Rahman: Bangladesh International Crimes Tribunal

 Islam-affiliated parties held large demonstrations on 6 April 2013, with protesters demanding a new blasphemy law with a penalty of death.
 The Prime Minister said she did not support such legislation.

 Noting that blasphemy laws covered "hurting religious sentiment," the government charged four bloggers of eleven it identified as posting anti-Muslim material.
 It said the law could be applied to Amar Desh and Daily Sangram for inaccurate December 2012 articles purportedly representing imams in Saudi Arabia.
 In late February 2013, the bloggers and Amar Desh attacked each other in print and online.
-Reporters Without Borders and the Committee to Protect Journalists have criticised both the legal harassment of Rahman and the arrest of bloggers as hampering freedom of the press in Bangladesh.
+Reporters Without Borders and the Committee to Protect Journalists have criticised both the legal harassment of Mahmudur Rahman and the arrest of bloggers as hampering freedom of the press in Bangladesh.

-April 2013 arrest
+April 2013 Arrest

-On 11 April 2013, Bangladesh Police finally arrested Rahman on charges of sedition related to the hacked Huq-Ziauddin conversations, other cyber-crimes, and inciting violence.
+On 11 April 2013, Bangladesh Police finally arrested Mahmudur Rahman on charges of sedition related to the hacked Nizamul Huq-Ziauddin conversations, other cyber-crimes, and inciting violence.
 They seized his electronics and storage devices.
 The court granted 13 days of remand for sedition and the other charges.
 The confirmed charges are as follows: